coin8086/cloudworker/design/draft.md

     afterCall --> take
 ```

-## Client
+## Implementation

-### Control Plane/Cloud Resource Allocation Operations
+An implementation of Azure is provided, though the core abstraction/interfaces can be implemented in a different cloud infrastrutrue.

-#### Overview
+### Control Plane Operations

-Control plane/resource allocation operations can be done by tools like Azure CLI in Bash and PowerShell, etc., whatever can deploy a resource to Azure.
+Control plane operations are used to build a cloud infrastructure of the system.

 The main components of the system's infrastructure are: